thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ## Why is server-side validation important?

-Server-side validation can protect against malicious users who attempt to submit dangerous input to the server.
-It is very dangerous to trust your UI.
-Not only can users abuse your UI, but they may not be using your UI at all, or even a browser.
-What if the user manually edits the URL, or runs their own Javascript, or tweaks their HTTP requests with another tool?
-What if they send custom HTTP requests from `curl` or from a script, for example?
-Clients can send HTTP requests by whatever means they wish, and you should respond correctly.
-That includes validation.
+In addition to catching simple mistakes, like missing information, server-side validation can protect your application, and it's users, against those who would send malicious input to the server.
+It's very dangerous to assume that your application's user interface will protect the server from malicious user input.
+Remember, an HTTP request can be sent from many locations, not just the ones you're application provides via its UI.

+When creating route handlers, always ask yourself, "What if an HTTP request was sent..."

+- From the browser's URL bar?
+- From the browser's console?
+- From another program like HTTPie?

+A user can send HTTP requests by whatever means he or she wishes.
+And it's the job of a web developer to ensure that one bad apple doesn't spoil the bunch.

 ### Exercise